sdmix/itsmattallen.co.uk/blog/_posts/2013-04-21-the-save-button.md

 <p class="spacer1">Let's face it, when I say save icon, what do you think of?
 Bingo.
 That floppy disk inspired icon.
 This is exactly my point.</p>

 <p class="spacer1">The floppy disk inspired icon has grown into something so much more than what it used to represent and is now known both in new and old generations alike as the save icon, rather than the floppy disk.
-If you ask a child what a floppy disk is, they will probably have no idea (in fact, <a href="http://news.cnet.com/8301-17938_105-57580096-1/surprise-kids-dont-know-what-the-save-icon-stands-for/" target="_blank">only 14% do</a>), however if you ask them what the save icon looks like, they would probably be able to draw you a detailed drawing.</p>
+If you ask a child what a floppy disk is, they will probably have no idea (in fact, <a href="http://news.cnet.com/8301-17938_105-57580096-1/surprise-kids-dont-know-what-the-save-icon-stands-for/" target="_blank">only 14% do</a>), however they all know what the save icon looks like and would probably be able to draw a version of it.</p>

 <p class="spacer1">My point is mainly for those who want the icon to change purely because of its resemblance to the good old floppy disks which used to serve us all so well.
 Just because we don't use them anymore, doesn't mean the icon doesn't still function as the desired purpose.
 After all, there are plenty of icons out there which have no link to their purpose other than the fact people are used to using them as such, anyone thinking we should change the voicemail icon?
 No?
 So why is the save icon such a big deal?</p>